priyapuranik/Data-Analytics-using_Python/README.md

 Follow the steps in the notebook or script to load the data, perform the analysis, and visualize the results.

 **MySQL Connection**:
-Make sure to configure your MySQL credentials to connect and save data permanently.
+Make sure to configure MySQL credentials to connect and save data permanently.